awsdocs/amazon-workspaces-user-guide/doc_source/language_keyboard.md

 + Korean \(Old Hangul\)
 + Tigrinya \(Ethiopia\)

-If you're using a language\-specific keyboard, you might want your local client device and your remote Windows WorkSpace using the WorkSpaces Streaming Protocol \(WSP\) to automatically use the same keyboard layout\.
-How you do this depends on whether you're using an IME language or a non\-IME language\.
+If you want to use a specific keyboard language layout while using WorkSpaces Streaming Protocol \(WSP\), you can follow one of the following instructions based on whether you're using an IME language or a non\-IME language\.

 **Note**
 If you want to use the Japanese 106/109 keyboard layout, be sure to use the procedure specific to the Japanese 106/109 layout\.

 ### To use a non\-IME language<a name="wsp_non_ime"></a>

-If you're using a non\-IME language \(for example, French\), use the following procedure to automatically use the same keyboard layout on your local client device and your remote WorkSpace\.
+If you're using a non\-IME language \(for example, French\), use the following procedure\.

 1. Set the local client device to the language\-specific keyboard that you want\.